 This was a big failure by Unilever and its Dove unique brand strategy.
 As expected, they apologized afterward, but the flow of hate towards the company did not stop.
 All happened because Dove had failed once more before in 2011 when they released their ad about “Before\After” using the product.

 As for me, I think that Unilever and Dove did not intend to make any racist ads.
 But come on 🙂 Do you not need to ask anyone’s point of view before releasing the ad?
 I am pretty sure that at least one human being in the whole company would say that you need to change the approach.
 Why wasn’t it changed?
 We can only wonder.

 GAP – WordArt that costs $100 million!

-Another company spent nearly $100 million dollars on the changing visual identity of the logo.
+Another company spent nearly $100 million on the changing visual identity of the logo.
 The original emblem of the clothing brand, which has been in use for over 20 years, is a blue rectangle with the word GAP inscribed in white capital letters.
-On the new logo, the brand name of the company is written in black and white, and only behind the last letter is a small blue square visible.
+The company’s brand name is written in black and white on the new logo, and only behind the last letter is a small blue square visible.